E2nuu/itunu-automation-portfolio/microservices/html-to-pdf/README.md

 This service is for:

 - Automation builders using **n8n**
-- Developers who need server-side HTML → PDF conversion
+- Backend and product engineers
-- Teams generating PDFs from emails, reports, invoices, or documents
+- Teams generating PDFs from reports, invoices, emails, or internal documents
-- Anyone who wants a **self-hosted** alternative to SaaS PDF tools
+- Anyone who wants a **self-hosted alternative** to PDF SaaS tools

 This service is **not** for:

-- Frontend-only usage (it runs on a server)
+- Frontend-only usage
 - Shared hosting environments
 - Users who cannot run Docker